All Resources

 3. Provide that the agency is entitled to act on the author’s behalf in all matters arising out of the publishing or other applicable agreement.

 Many agency clauses (and agreements) state that there is “an agency coupled with an interest”.
-This phrase should be deleted, since if the agency relationship is truly an “agency coupled with an interest”, the relationship would then be irrevocable.
-In fact, almost every agency clause is revocable by the author, and courts and legal commentators agree that merely inserting language in an agency agreement or clause stating that it is “an agency coupled with an interest” doesn’t create an unbreakable relationship unless the agent actually has an interest in the author’s work apart from the mere right to receive commissions.
+This phrase should ideally be deleted, since if the agency relationship is truly an “agency coupled with an interest”, the relationship would then be irrevocable.
+In fact, almost every agency clause is revocable by the author, and courts and legal commentators agree that such language is legally ineffective since merely stating that it is “an agency coupled with an interest” doesn’t actually create the requisite unbreakable relationship unless the agent actually has an interest in the author’s work apart from the mere right to receive commissions (which again, rarely if ever happens).

 Recommendations